ghacks Technology News

 ashampoo core tuner 2

 Ashampoo Core Tuner 2 uses a clean interface.
-It displays all program modules in the left sidebar, and the corresponding information in the main area of the program window.
+It displays all program modules on the left, and the corresponding information in the main area of the program window.
+Whenever you select an item on the left, say auto-start, services or rules, information in the main pane are updated to reflect the choice.

 One of the main features of the program is to change process priorities and cpu core use.
 The menu icons at the top of the window or the right-click context menu display the options to change those settings.
-It is furthermore possible to terminate a process right from that window.
+It is furthermore possible to terminate a process right from that window which may be more comfortable than using the Windows Task Manager.

-All processes that are customized this way are listed under Rules.
+All processes that are customized in any way are listed under rules.
 One interesting option is the ability to import and export rules, handy if you run Ashampoo Core Tuner 2 on multiple computer systems.
-Rules can be modified right in the rules menu as well.
+Rules can be modified right in the rules menu as well which is helpful if you want to adjust them quickly.

 Profiles can then be run with a right-click on the system tray icon and the selection of the profile in the context menu.
-It is possible to add additional profiles, for instance for video rendering, photo editing or any other task on the PC that taxes the system.
+It is possible to add additional profiles, for instance for video rendering, photo editing or any other task on the PC that requires all of the PC's processing power.

 Sometimes though you can make changes to the system that are permanent in nature.
 For instance by removing programs from autostart or services that are not really needed for operating the computer.